 In terms of location, both West and East Sussex are ideal spots to retire.

-Though they’re relatively rural, their proximity to London is a major plus.
+Though relatively rural, their proximity to London is a major benefit.
 And, because many retirees have children and grandchildren living in and around London, it makes keeping in touch with family easier.
-You’ll also get to enjoy all the sights and attractions that the capital city has to offer without the hustle and bustle of living there!
+You’ll also get to enjoy all the attractions the capital has to offer without the hustle and bustle of living there.

 Sussex is also an incredibly diverse part of the UK, boasting a rich history, sunny seaside towns, charming villages, ancient woodlands, lively cities like Brighton, and the gorgeous rolling hills of the South Downs.